-6.4 Governors:
+8.4 Governors:

-- Governor(s) may be given a specific role/interest in monitoring attendance and/or policies. - Governors can play a valuable role though representation at school attendance panels, parents evenings etc. - Request regular attendance progress reports for Governors' Meetings.
+- Governor(s) may be given a specific role/interest in monitoring attendance and/or policies. - Governors can play a valuable role though representation at school attendance panels, parent's evenings etc. - Request regular attendance progress reports for Governors' Meetings.

-7. Education Welfare Service:
+9. Education Welfare Service:

-The Education Welfare Service has been described as the "attendance enforcement arm" of most local authorities (DES 1991) which complements the role of the school.
+The Education Welfare Service has been described as the "attendance enforcement arm" of most local authorities which complements the role of the school.
 Lincolnshire Education Welfare Service will strive to provide a service that recognises the uniqueness of the school and the community it serves.

-In accordance with the EWS Service Remit and Procedures they can support schools in a variety of ways:

-- Liaise with identified school staff. - Where a referral is accepted, undertake home visits, either pre-arranged or without notice as considered necessary. - Where necessary, instigate legal proceedings on behalf of the LA, including parental prosecutions in the Magistrates' Court and applying for Education Supervision Orders through the Family Court. - Offer strategic/policy advice and support in relation to matters of attendance. - Support schools in the establishment and management of school attendance panels. - Support schools in the use of Fixed Penalty Notices and parenting contracts within the provisions of the Anti-social Behaviour Act 2003
+- In accordance with the EWS Service Remit and Procedures they can support schools in a variety of ways: - Liaise with identified school staff. - Where a referral is accepted, undertake home visits, either pre-arranged or without notice as considered necessary. - Where necessary, instigate legal proceedings on behalf of the LA, including parental prosecutions in the Magistrates' Court and applying for Education Supervision Orders through the Family Court. - Offer strategic/policy advice and support in relation to matters of attendance. - Support schools in the establishment and management of school attendance panels. - Support schools in the use of Fixed Penalty Notices for persistent absence and holiday's within term time.

-8. Office Staff:
+10. Office Staff:

-- School administrative staff can play a vital role in supporting the school's attendance and absence management strategies. - Telephone absence slips to be given to the Inclusion Team. - Maintain a "Late Book" and a "Going Home" book if a child needs to leave school before end of school day.
+- School administrative staff can play a vital role in supporting the school's attendance and - absence management strategies. - Telephone absence slips to be given to the Inclusion Team. - Maintain a "Late Book" and a "Going Home" book if a child needs to leave school before end of school day.

-9. Liaising With External Agencies
+11. Liaising with External Agencies